twist-numerical/matslise/doc/source/examples/pyslise.rst

 Eigenfunctions
 ^^^^^^^^^^^^^^
-With matplotlib it is straightforward to make a plot of the eigenvalues.
+With matplotlib it is straightforward to make a plot of the eigenfunctions.
 The syntax is similar to MATLAB's.

 .. code:: python